UR24144-ProDiCeT/OmicChain/README.md

 - **Mainnet**: Real ETH on Base network for gas fees
 - **Testnet**: Free testnet ETH from [Alchemy Base Sepolia Faucet](https://www.alchemy.com/faucets/base-sepolia)

 ## ⚙️ Configuration

+**Infura and Pinata keys:**
+Create accounts and get your keys to complete your .env file

 Create a `.env` file in your project directory: